hazelcast/hazelcast-reference-manual/src/QueryPagingPredicate.md

 If a comparator is not specified for `PagingPredicate`, but you want to get a collection of keys or values page by page, this collection must be an instance of `Comparable` (i.e. it must implement `java.lang.Comparable`).
 Otherwise, the `java.lang.IllegalArgument` exception is thrown.

+Starting with Hazelcast 3.6, you can also access to a specific page more easily with the help of the method `setPage()`.
+By this way, if you make a query for 100th page, for example, it will get all the 100 pages at once instead of reaching the 100th page one by one using the method `nextPage()`.

 Paging Predicate, also known as Order & Limit, is not supported in Transactional Context.
 <br></br>